microgenomics/tutorials/pangenome.md

 |Cloud genes (0% <= strains < 15%)|	0|
 |Total genes|	4464|

+Addiotionally, *Roary* produces a `gene_presence_absence.csv` file that can be opened in any spreadsheet software to manually explore the results.
+In this file, you will find information such as gene name and gene annotation, and, of course, whether a gene is present in a genome or not.

-We already have a phylogeny that represents the evolutionary history of this six isolates
+We already have a phylogeny that represents the evolutionary history of this six isolates, where they form clades according to their genotype, i.e., type I isolates together, and so on.

 ![phylogeny](https://github.com/CBIBUNAB/tutorials/blob/master/img/core_gene_alignment.tre.png)

-Roary comes with a python script that allows you to generate a few plots to graphically assess your analysis output.
+*Roary* comes with a python script that allows you to generate a few plots to graphically assess your analysis output.
 Try issuing the following command:

 		python roary_plots.py core_gene_alignment.nwk gene_presence_absence.csv

 You should get three files: a pangenome matrix, a frequency plot, and a pie chart.

 ![matrix](https://github.com/CBIBUNAB/tutorials/blob/master/img/pangenome_matrix.png)
 ![frequency](https://github.com/CBIBUNAB/tutorials/blob/master/img/pangenome_frequency.png)